randall-frank/DIAFLW/README.rst

 to view the file.
 Alternatively, the source to the docs file is available `here <diaflw_docs.txt>`_.

+Normally, one would download the `.2mg` file and use it with an emulator or burn a 3.5" disk with the image.
+Thanks to the great work by Chris Torrence and Michael Morrison on the `Apple2TS <https://github.com/ct6502/apple2ts>`_ browser hosted Apple II emulator, one can play the game via a web browser.

+`Play DIAFLW in a browser <https://apple2ts.com/?appmode=game&theme=dark#https://github.com/randall-frank/DIAFLW/releases/download/v1.5.0/DIAFLW_Release.2mg>`_

+The game is also hosted on `itch.io <https://myleftgoat.itch.io/diaflw>`_ which provides a simpler download option and forum to discuss more gameplay related issues.

 Please feel free to post issues and other questions at `DIAFLW Issues
 <https://github.com/randall-frank/DIAFLW/issues>`_.
 This is the best place
 to post questions and code.

-The game is also hosted on `itch.io <https://myleftgoat.itch.io/diaflw>`_ which provides a simpler download option and forum to discuss more gameplay related issues.

 License
 -------